geopla/cautious-computing-machine/README.md

 Wiremock Stubs in code are apppropriate when dealing with errors or edge cases.
 The advantage will be, that there is something like a 'ubiquitous data language' established.

-**Reasoning why not using an in memory database**
+**Reasoning why not to use an in memory database**
-- state won't be needed at all, because testing the boundary only instead of a virtualizing a system
+- state won't be needed at full extent because testing happens at the boundary only
 - Wiremock ~~might~~ support states by [scenarios](https://wiremock.org/docs/stateful-behaviour/)
-- increase of complexity
+- complexity